-Trends for Job Seekers In 2019 – As we bid adieu to the great year 2018, the amazing year 2019 lies ahead of us to make our professional lives count.
-2019 is a blank slate waiting for us to rediscover ourselves, challenge our comfort zones and make our mark.
-But how are you going to do that if you don’t know what changes might take place in the year 2019, especially in the job market?
+Trends for Job Seekers In 2022 – As we bid adieu to the great year 2020, the fantastic year 2022 lies ahead of us to make our professional lives count.
+2022 is a blank slate waiting for us to rediscover ourselves, challenge our comfort zones, and make our mark.
+But how will you do that if you don’t know what changes might occur in the year 2022, especially in the job market?

-You may be the ones who’re about to finish high school, or maybe the ones who’re thinking of changing the job in 2019, or maybe you’re planning to transition your career from an employee to a self-employed business owner.
-Irrespective of your plans for 2019, you need to pay heed to few things that are of immense importance.
+You may be the ones who’re about to finish high school, or maybe the ones who’re thinking of changing the job in 2022, or perhaps you’re planning to transition your career from an employee to a self-employed business owner.
+Irrespective of your plans for 2022, you need to pay heed to a few things that are of immense importance.

-In this article, we will discuss 5 trends for job seekers that are expected to happen in spite of your plans for the next year.
-But before that, we will discuss the foundation of these trends briefly so that the things get a little bit easier for you to understand.
+This article will discuss five trends for job seekers that are expected to happen despite your plans for the following year.
+But before that, we will briefly discuss the foundation of these trends so that things get a little bit easier for you to understand.

 Attention Job Seekers !!

-Things have really changed, better to say, transmuted in the last hundred years.
-For example, in the 1900s, people were hired for doing assembly work.
+Things have changed, better to say, transmuted in the last hundred years.
+For example, in the 1900s, people were hired to do assembly work.
 Back then, the individuals who were good at punching cards were good employees.
-They used to be experts at small things, and the concept of division of labour was popular.
+They used to be experts at small things, and the concept of division of labor was popular.

 But now those skills aren’t skills anymore – punching cards, attaching bolts to the machines, lining in the assemblies to do just one small part of the whole manufacturing are gradually becoming obsolete because robots and electrical machines now do those things!

 Hundred years back, after completing studies, people used to get a job and be happy doing that job for their entire lives.
 But now, golden handshakes are being replaced by start-ups.
-People with education, knowledge and technology are building their own utopia without the help of anyone.
+People with education, knowledge, and technology are building their utopia without the help of anyone.

-So, the only thing that changed is one word – “technology”, and that changed the entire concept of jobs.
-Technology and the availability of information divided the entire society into two equal parts deleting the middle class of the society.
-The upper part consists of the ones who are educated, tech-savvy, creative and ready to take risks.
+So, the only thing that changed is one word – “technology”- which changed the entire concept of jobs.
+Technology and the availability of information divided society into two equal parts, deleting the community’s middle class.
+The upper part consists of the ones who are educated, tech-savvy, creative, and ready to take risks.
 They’re the ones who are becoming solopreneurs or business owners of start-ups.
-The lower part includes the people who’re still trying new jobs, not using technology to benefit and not learn.
-They’re busy complaining about the changing dynamism of the society and how bleak the chances are for getting jobs.
+The lower part includes the people who’re still trying new jobs, not using technology to benefit, and not learning.
+They’re busy complaining about the changing dynamism of society and how bleak the chances are of getting jobs.

 We can draw a distinct line between these two groups of job seekers.
-The first group are not job seekers; rather, they’re creating more and more opportunities for themselves and people in the next group.
-And the next group is not getting jobs because they’re not embracing the dynamism of economy and technology and not learning what they should learn.
+The first group is not job seekers; instead, they’re creating more and more opportunities for themselves and people in the next group.
+And the next group is not getting jobs because they’re not embracing the dynamism of the economy and technology and not learning what they should know.

 Things are changing super fast.
-To have a grip on our time, you should know the warning signs that lie ahead of you if you don’t take immediate action.
+To have a grip on our time, you should know the warning signs ahead of you if you don’t take immediate action.

-With that foundation in mind, let’s look at the top 5 trends for job seekers (job-makers) in 2019 so that more and more people can join the first (upper) group of the society created by the society.
+With that foundation in mind, let’s look at the top 5 trends for job seekers (job-makers) in 2022 so that more and more people can join the society’s first (upper) group created by the community.

 If you’ve heard the term “linchpin” for the first time, let us give you a brief background.
-The term was popularized by marketing guru Seth Godin by writing a book in the same name.
-Linchpins are people who deliver excellence, the individuals who are at the top rung and usually called best.
-Seth explains – When you’re suffering from a disease, and you’re looking for a doctor?
+Marketing guru Seth Godin popularized the tour by writing a book of the same name.
+Linchpins are people who deliver excellence, the individuals who are at the top rung and are usually called the best.
+Seth explains – When you’re suffering from a disease and looking for a doctor?
 What sort of doctor you’ll look for?
-The best one, obviously!
-No one would pay heed to the doctor who is average or doing just okay.
-So, if you’re not the best in your field, you will be left out in 2019.
+The best one!
+No one would pay heed to an average doctor or do just okay.
+So, if you’re not the best in your field, you will be left out in 2022.

-This year would be the year of linchpins, people who put their heart, soul, and might to deliver excellence in offering products, services, and skills to customers and employers.
-So, if you fall under this category of job seekers, you better polish your skills, hone your knowledge and learn as much as you can.
+This year would be the year of linchpins, people who put their heart, soul, and might into delivering excellence in offering products, services, and skills to customers and employers.
+So, if you fall under this category of job seekers, you better polish your skills, hone your knowledge and learn as much as possible.
 Because with the aid of technology more and more people are getting better informed, better skilled and better employees!
 Average and mediocrity are the acts of the past now.

 But you have a chance.
-You can decide to be linchpins just by knowing your industry and working hard on your skills.
-Recruiters, companies are only looking for the best of the best.
+You can decide to be a linchpin by knowing your industry and working hard on your skills.
+Recruiters and companies are only looking for the best of the best.
 Thus there is no existence of average.
 Either you’re best, or you’re worst.
 Do you need to decide which side you’re on?

 2. More jobs would be replaceable

 What makes a job valuable?
-If you ask yourselves this question, you would realize that the job is not as valuable as people doing them.
+If you ask yourselves this question, you will realize that the job is not as helpful as the people doing them.
 Jobs become valuable because people do them in such an effective manner that no one can emulate them.
-And the more valuable a person would be in their job, the tougher it would be to replace them.
+And the more valuable a person would be in their position, the more challenging it would be to replace them.

 But what if you fall under job seekers that anyone can do with minimum skill and minimum education or minimum efficiency?
 It would simply be replaceable.
 So if you’re looking for such jobs, think again.
 Once your overhead cost becomes high to the employer, he would replace you with someone else whose cost (read salary) would be lesser than you.

-So what options you’re left within 2019 while you search for jobs?
+So what options are you left with in 2022 while searching for jobs?